 What about Viagra Connect?

-Viagra Connect (which contains 50mg of sildenafil) was recently reclassified by the Medicines and Healthcare products Regulatory Agency (MHRA) as a ‘pharmacy medicine’ (P).
-This means it could be available without prescription for use by men over 18 who have erectile dysfunction.
+Viagra Connect (which contains 50mg of sildenafil) was reclassified by the Medicines and Healthcare products Regulatory Agency (MHRA) as a ‘pharmacy medicine’ (P).
+This means it is available without prescription for use by men over 18 who have erectile dysfunction.
 There is no prohibition on the advertising of pharmacy medicines, which are included in the category referred to as ‘Over the Counter’ (OTC) medicines.

 Other variations of Viagra, and other drugs used to treat erectile dysfunction, are currently still classified as POMs.
 Marketers should therefore take care that in promoting Viagra Connect, they do not indirectly promote POMs.
 Read our Viagra-specific advice here.